MASCA: LLM based-Multi Agents System for Credit Assessment: Abstract

 \section{Abstract}

 Recent advancements in financial problem-solving have leveraged LLMs and agent-based systems, with a primary focus on trading and financial modeling.
 However, credit assessment remains an underexplored challenge, traditionally dependent on rule-based methods and statistical models.
 In this paper, we introduce MASCA, an LLM-driven multi-agent system designed to enhance credit evaluation by mirroring real-world decision-making processes.
 The framework employs a layered architecture where specialized LLM-based agents collaboratively tackle sub-tasks.
-Additionally, we integrate contrastive learning for risk and reward assessment to optimize decision-making.
 We further present a signaling game theory perspective on hierarchical multi-agent systems, offering theoretical insights into their structure and interactions.
 Our paper also includes a detailed bias analysis in credit assessment, addressing fairness concerns.
 Experimental results demonstrate that MASCA outperforms baseline approaches, highlighting the effectiveness of hierarchical LLM-based multi-agent systems in financial applications, particularly in credit scoring.